History of International Law, 1550–1700

 Jouannet, Emmanuelle.
 The Liberal-Welfarist Law of Nations: A History of International Law.
 Translated by Christopher Sutcliffe.
 Cambridge, UK: Cambridge University Press, 2012.

-A suggestive historically informed departure from traditional approaches that places the emergence of the international law of the Moderns in the 18th century.
-A modern inquiry into what the author portrays as the dual liberal-welfarist structural normative framework underlying international law, which extends up to present times.
+A suggestive historically informed departure from traditional approaches that places the emergence of the international law in the 18th century.
+A modern inquiry into what the author portrays as the dual liberal-welfarist structural normative framework underlying international law which extends up to present times.

 Koskenniemi, Martti.
 “A History of International Law Histories.”
 In The Handbook of the History of International Law.
 Edited by Bardo Fassbender and Anne Peters, 943–971.
 Oxford: Oxford University Press, 2012.

 The most updated and well-grounded bibliographical essay on the history of international law from the standpoint of post–Cold War historiographical developments.
-Simply a must reading.
+Simply a must-read because of its seminal character and philosophical acumen.

 Laghmani, Slim.
 Histoire du droit des gens: Du jus gentium imperial au jus publicum europaeum.
 Paris: Pedone, 2004.